eileenowang/LabourMarketOutcomes/README.md

 In the end, I decided to implement Option 2 as my solution, because it had the most comprehensive visualization of all aspects of my dataset.
 I also wanted to see if the bars will indeed look overcrowded.

-# Solution-building
+# Solution-building, V.1
-My initial solution:
+My initial solution via Tableau:
 ![Version 1](LabourMarket_V1.png)
 Feedback from viewer: I like it!
 You can see how valuable each level of attainment is for each field is.
 For architecture & engineering, getting a masters degree doesn't help very much.
 For education it helps a lot!
 One thing I'd like to see, is the 2 levels overlay one another.
 So for business administration, if you can stack them, and the difference is in a different color, then the difference is obvious.

-My thoughts: It makes sense t
+My thoughts: It makes sense that stacking the income of 2 year vs. 5 years will give viewers a better idea of income growth.
+I decided to tweak the visualization in Tableau:

+# Solution-building, V.2